Sebastiano Siviglia: Early career

 Born in Palizzi, the Province of Reggio Calabria, Siviglia started his senior career at Audax Ravagnese, a Serie D club located in Ravagnese, Reggio Calabria, southern Italy.
-He then spent 3 seasons at Parma, located in Emilia–Romagna region, northern Italy.
+He then spent three seasons at Parma, located in Emilia–Romagna region in northern Italy.

 Siviglia then moved to Serie D side Nocerina in 1993, which finished as runner-up with the Campania side in Group H and promoted to professional football (Serie C2, Italian fourth highest level).
-He won Serie C2 Group C Champion in 1995 and promoted again.
-Siviglia finished the third in Group B with Nocerina but lost to Ascoli in promotion playoffs first round (also semi-final).
+He was the Serie C2 Group C Champion in 1995 and promoted again.
+Siviglia finished the third in Group B with Nocerina, but lost to Ascoli in the promotion playoffs first round (also semi-final).

 Verona & Atalanta

 In 1996, he was signed by Serie A side Verona.
 He played the first Serie A match on 22 September 1996 against Fiorentina as starter, which the Veneto side lost 0–2 to la viola.
-He played 30 league matches that season (all as starter), and followed the team relegated to Serie B. In 1998, he was signed by newly relegated league rival Atalanta, in exchange with Paolo Foglio, and won promotion back to Serie A in 2000 as the 4th.
-He finished seventh in 2000–01 Serie A season with the Lombardy side, but was provisionally banned 2 months for suspected match-fixing along with team-mate Fabio Gallo and Luciano Zauri.
+He played 30 league matches that season (all as starter), and followed the team relegated to Serie B. In 1998, he was signed by newly relegated league rival Atalanta, in exchange with Paolo Foglio, and won promotion back to Serie A in 2000 after finishing 4th.
+He finished seventh in 2000–01 Serie A season with the Lombardy side, but was provisionally banned two months for suspected match-fixing along with team-mate Fabio Gallo and Luciano Zauri.
 The ban cleared in May 2001.
 Siviglia returned to squad on 13 May, against Roma, which lost 0–1 away at Stadio Olimpico.
 Roma maintained 5 points lead that round (round 30) and ultimately won the Scudetto.